8 things people hate most about your customer care. And how to fix it

 What’s the issue?
 It’s not enough to implement self-service, you need to ensure it is fast, convenient, and easy to use.
 You need to carefully track user experience and satisfaction levels.
 And continuously improve your system.

 Why does it happen?
-Few reasons for bad self-service include:
+A few reasons for bad self-service include:

-4. The customer doesn’t like self-service.
+The customer doesn’t like self-service.
 Some customers prefer self-service and others don’t.
 Some may need a live agent to guide them the first few times.
-Knowing your customer profiles can help you decide which customers to divert to self-service, and/or provide guidance to them.
+Knowing your customer profiles can help you decide which customers to divert to self-service, and/or guide them.

 How to measure it?
 CES And FCR.